-I think technology has great future prospects and will continue to grow like no other sector.
-Therefore, I am willing to take additional risk by holding a (US) technology focused ETF so I can get exposed to its great potential returns.
+I think technology has excellent prospects and will continue to grow like no other sector.
+Therefore, I am willing to take an additional risk by holding a (US) technology-focused ETF so I can get exposed to its high potential returns.

-It is fairly understandable to hear that given that many people work in tech and everybody has had their lives dramatically improved due to technology.
+It is reasonably understandable to hear that given that many people work in tech and everybody has had their lives dramatically improved due to technology.
 But is it worth holding such ETFs in the long run?
-Below are the reasons why I think getting a “total market” index fund is better than a technology index fund.
+I prefer index funds that invest in all sectors according to their market value (i.e., market capitalization) – total market funds.

 Owning individual funds and sector stocks is more akin to speculating, not investing.
 The market compensates investors for risks that cannot be diversified away, like the risk of investing in stocks versus bonds.
 Investors shouldn’t expect compensation for diversifiable risk – the unique risks related to owning one stock, a sector or country fund.
 Prudent investors only accept risk for which they are compensated with higher future returns – Larry Swedroe in the Quest for Alpha

-A portfolio which overweights on technology has both stock market risk and sector risk.
+A portfolio that overweights on technology has both stock market risk and sector risk.

-Ultimately the reasons why I don’t hold a technology fund are similar to the reasons why I don’t hold individual stocks, it requires making a bet that a limited set of companies will have great long term performance.
-Making such a bet is hard given that and I don’t know the future or have deep and unique insights on the technology sector.
+Ultimately the reasons why I don’t hold a technology fund are similar to the reasons why I don’t own individual stocks.
+It requires making a bet that a limited set of companies will have high long term performance.
+Making such a bet is hard given that, and I don’t know the future or have deep and unique insights into the technology sector.
 I don’t have an edge, do you have an edge?

 The current (high) share prices already reflect the expectations that tech stocks will grow.
 You can infer that through higher P/E ratios than the rest of the market.
-As of November 2018, the MSCI World index has a P/E ratio of 17.54 while the MSCI World Information Technology has a P/E ratio of 21.05 (20% more expensive).
+As of November 2018, the MSCI World index has a P/E ratio of 17.54, while the MSCI World Information Technology has a P/E ratio of 21.05 (20% more expensive).

 You have to buy low and sell high to get good returns.
 The main question is whether you think if tech stocks are undervalued and by how much.
-If the prices are already high it makes it harder for these investments to break even – they have to grow at a pace significantly faster than the general market.
+If the prices are already high, it makes it harder for these investments to break even – they have to grow at a pace significantly faster than the general market.

-There are many studies showing how growth stocks have historically underperformed value (a.k.a. “bargain) stocks and the share price is an important reason behind that phenomenon.
+Many studies show how growth stocks have historically underperformed value (a.k.a. “bargain) stocks, and the share price is an important reason behind that phenomenon.